A collection letter is a notification informing a customer of a due payment.

 Governing principle

-The sole purpose of a governing principle is to ensure compliance and recovery of debts.
+The sole purpose of a governing principle is to ensure compliance and the recovery of debts.
 It does not prescribe the interaction between sellers and debtors after payment has been made.

 Referring to the previous letter